Verlander cools off Red Sox 7-2 in Game 1 of ALCS

 SALE'S STRUGGLES

 Sale, who took the mound without long sleeves on the chilly night, left after the fourth inning - his only 1-2-3 inning of the game - having thrown 86 pitches.
-Sale gave up two runs, one hit, four walks and a hit batter , and his average fastball velocity of 92 mph was down 3 mph from the Division Series.
+He gave up two runs on one hit, four walks and a hit batter, and his fastball was down about 3 mph from his previous start.

-"I still like our chances," he said.
-"We've got D.P. on the mound and we got a bunch of guys in here that are fired up over tonight.
-We're not gonna hang our heads in the locker room.
-We're not gonna give up.
-This is the time when we kick in gear and start fighting."

 WEST HIT

-Boston catcher Christian Vazquez hit second-base umpire Joe West on his right shoulder with a throw when Jake Marisnick stole second in the eighth.
+Boston catcher Christian Vazquez hit second-base umpire Joe West on his chest with a throw when Jake Marisnick stole second in the eighth.

 UP NEXT